arineng/arincli/README.md

 Configuration is kept in the `config.yaml` file in the application data directory.
 This is a YAML file and so YAML syntax is required.
 YAML is designed to be human friendly yet machine parsable.
-For users of Reg-RWS(7), the API Key given will likely need be changed to the users real API key.
+For users of Reg-RWS, the API Key given will likely need be changed to the users real API key.
 An API Key can be obtained via [ARIN Online](http://www.arin.net/public).
-An API Key is not needed for Whois-RWS(7).
+An API Key is not needed for Whois-RWS.

 ## INSTALLATION